machinezone/IXWebSocket/README.md

 ### Heartbeat.

-You can configure an optional heart beat / keep-alive, sent every 45 seconds when there isn't any traffic to make sure that load balancers do not kill an idle connection.
+You can configure an optional heart beat / keep-alive, sent every 45 seconds when there is not any traffic to make sure that load balancers do not kill an idle connection.

 ```